 Well, when it comes to solar panels, west is second-best.

 Go west, young one

-West-facing roofs get less sun than those that face south, but it’s not as little as you may think.
+West-facing solar panels get less sun than those that face south, but it’s not as little as you may think.
 According to the Concord Consortium, makers of Energy3D solar energy modeling software, a home in Boston, MA with panels that face west would get 80% of the electricity that a house with south-facing panels would.
 That ratio improves to 82% for homes in Los Angeles, California.

-On other words, to get the same amount of electricity as a south-facing installation, a west-facing one would need to be 25% bigger.
+In other words, to get the same amount of electricity as a south-facing installation, a west-facing one would need to be 25% bigger.
 (25% x 80% = 20%).
 If you have an unshaded, west-facing roof, you can still install solar panels and save money.